mebjas/mod_csrfprotector/README.md

 mod_csrfprotector
 =================

-init repo of apache 2.0 module, for CSRF mitigation
+Source Code Repository of apache 2.x module, for CSRF mitigation

+For any queries contact me at: minhaz@owasp.org